|

 turbulent which forces a roll over action on the active face of the tool.
 This

-permits better filling during the die casting cycle.
-The molten metal flow
+permits quicker and better filling during the die casting cycle.

 Return to top |